FurBall Maps ≠ Results or Strategy

 Advocacy Activities Don’t Map Well to Social Network Analysis Outputs

 The second factor that makes SNA less effective in an advocacy context is that the maps by design show generic social relationships.
-These social relationships aren’t always capable of transferring to an advocacy.
+These social relationships aren’t always capable of transferring to advocacy.
 Social engagement and civic engagement are different beasts.

 There are people who want to work on climate change that I will never like, nor would I ever want to sit down at the dinner table with them.
 Conversely, I have family members that I love and would donate blood for, but we do not see eye-to-eye on a single social issue.